Ideas

 Call your local County Clerk's office.

-Call ahead to ensure you don't need an appointment (most will be crowded) and to prepare all necessary documents in advance.
-(Check out this website to find a County Clerk's Office near you.)
+Call ahead to ensure you don't need an appointment (most will be crowded) and to prepare all necessary paperwork in advance. (both partners need a birth certificate, passport, driver's license, state ID, divorce decree--if there is need).

 2.